advanderveer/ep/v2/README.md

              	CON: doesn't allow empty body when value is NOT nil
              	PRO: usefull in preventing hooks calling on nil values
              - Option 2: check for a method outside of response hooks
+- [x] SHOULD be able to bind empty body to allow the implementation to handle it
 - [ ] SHOULD make sure that the redirect hook behaves identical to the std lib redirect method